-No new outbreaks of SGP have been confirmed in Greece since January 2018.
-However, taking into account Greece's close proximity to countries where the disease occurs, disease surveillance, epidemiological assessment controls in animal movements are key elements for taking appropriate measures and prevent disease occurrence.
+No outbreaks of SGP/PPR have been confirmed in Greece.
+However, taking into account the close proximity of Greece to countries where the disease occurs, surveillance of the disease, epidemiological assessment, controls in animal movements are key elements for taking appropriate measures and prevent disease occurrence.